 For summer days, most riders prefer elastic closure since it is more lightweight and comfortable.

-For beginners, I recommend a pair of gloves with a snot rag.
+For beginners, Just Not Sports recommend a gloves with a snot rag.

 If you intend to use your smartphones, some gloves have touch-screen compatible fingertips but whether they work well as they advertised is still a big question.